 This consultation is likely to be of interest to ICAEW members, ICAEW member and regulated firms, non-members who are registered with ICAEW for statutory audit, consumer groups and other professional services regulators.

-The consultation is open from 6 June to 6 September 2024
+This consultation ran from 6 June to 6 September 2024 and is now closed.

 Background